Firestar (Marvel Comics): Powers and abilities

 Though exposure to high levels of microwave radiation can be harmful or fatal to living beings, Firestar is apparently immune to most of the damaging effects of her powers.
 Unlike most mutants, her immunity to her own power was not complete; she was in danger of rendering herself sterile until Hank Pym discovered a cure.
 He designed a suit of micro-circuitry to be worn under her costume that absorbed the excess microwave energy that was affecting her cells and diverted it in a way that would "kick start" her natural immunity to her own powers.
 Pym claimed it would take about six months for the process to be complete.
 Over time, Firestar appeared to be functionally immune to microwave radiation.
 She was later diagnosed with breast cancer, which was attributed to long-term exposure to her own power.
 Though the cancer is in remission, the current status of her immunity is unknown.

 On rare occasion, Firestar has demonstrated the ability to disrupt the psionic powers of others using her own power (namely, Emma Frost, Empath, and the Darkling).
 She is not immune to psychic assault, but when using microwave abilities at a high level she is capable of disrupting it.
 Onslaught, and the Gamesmaster, were both able to use telepathy against her effectively.

 The nature of Firestar's power is actually broader than first perceived, not only granting her the capacity for large-scale destruction but a wider range of capacities through nuclear fission interaction.
 In an alternative future timeline, it is discovered that her true power lies in conducting and channeling the electroweak force to better manipulate electromagnetic spectrum phenomena.
 Jones typically limits how much of her own power she accesses, fearing that she might permanently damage the planet, its atmosphere, and electromagnetic field.
 In space, she is far less inhibited and can access greater levels of ambient electromagnetic energy to fuel her powers.
-She easily produced an attack that injured Garthan Saal when he possessed the energy of the entire Nova Corps, and also used her enhanced abilities to power a massive Shi'ar interstellar transport gate with very little effort.